JoomiK/GeneExpression/RNASeq_with_DNASeq.md

 ## FBgn0000018  280.610404  306.74508  292.43434  276.3350930
 ```

-With DESeq, differential gene expression is approximated by a negative binomial distribution.
+With DESeq, differential gene expression is approximated by a negative binomial distribution, for which we need the dispersion parameter.
 Estimating the dispersion parameter:

 ```r
 cds = estimateDispersions( cds )